duglin/helloworld/README.md

 $ git push origin master
 ```

-In the `pods` window you should see something like this:
+In the `./pods` window you should see something like this:

 ```
 Cluster: kndemo